-1. All land within the limits of any Indian reservation under the jurisdiction of the United States Government, notwithstanding the issuance of any patent, and, including rights-of way running through the reservation;

-2. All dependent Indian communities within the borders of the United States whether within the originally or subsequently acquired territory thereof; and

-3. All Indian allotments, the Indian titles to which have not been extinguished, including rights-of-ways running through the same.

-- "Infeasible" for the purpose of this permit, infeasible means not technologically possible or not economically practicable and achievable in light of best industry practices.
-DWQ notes that it does not intend for any permit requirement to conflict with state water rights law. - "Install" or "Installation" when used in connection with storm water controls, to connect or set in position storm water controls to make them operational. - "Intermittent (or Seasonal) Stream" one which flows at certain times of the year when ground water provides water for stream flow, or during and immediately after some precipitation events or snowmelt. - "Landward" positioned or located away from a water body, and towards the land. - "Level Spreader" a temporary storm water control used to spread storm water flow uniformly over the ground surface as sheet flow to prevent concentrated, erosive flows from occurring. - "Linear Construction Project" includes the construction of roads, bridges, conduits, substructures, pipelines, sewer lines, towers, poles, cables, wires, connectors, switching, regulating and transforming equipment and associated ancillary facilities in a long, narrow area.

-- "Minimize" to reduce and/or eliminate to the extent achievable using storm water controls that are technologically available and economically practicable and achievable in light of best industry practices. - "Municipal Separate Storm Sewer System" or "MS4" defined at 40 CFR §122.26(b)(8) as a conveyance or system of conveyances (including roads with drainage systems, municipal streets, catch basins, curbs, gutters, ditches, manmade channels, or storm drains):

-1. Owned and operated by a state, city, town, county, district, association, or other public body (created by or pursuant to State law) having jurisdiction over disposal of sewage, industrial wastes, storm water, or other wastes, including special districts under State law such as a sewer district, flood control district or drainage district, or similar entity, or a designated and approved management agency under section 208 of the CWA that discharges to waters of the State;

-2. Designed or used for collecting or conveying storm water;

-3. Which is not a combined sewer; and

-4. Which is not part of a Publicly Owned Treatment Works (POTW) as defined at 40 CFR §122.2.
+- 1. All land within the limits of any Indian reservation under the jurisdiction of the United States Government, notwithstanding the issuance of any patent, and, including rights-of way running through the reservation; - 2.
+All dependent Indian communities within the borders of the United States whether within the originally or subsequently acquired territory thereof; and - 3.
+All Indian allotments, the Indian titles to which have not been extinguished, including rights-ofways running through the same. - "Infeasible" for the purpose of this Permit, infeasible means not technologically possible or not economically practicable and achievable in light of best industry practices.
+DWQ notes that it does not intend for any Permit requirement to conflict with state water rights law. - "Install" or "Installation" when used in connection with storm water controls, to connect or set in position storm water controls to make them operational. - "Landward" positioned or located away from a water body, and towards the land. - "Level Spreader" a temporary storm water control used to spread storm water flow uniformly over the ground surface as sheet flow to prevent concentrated, erosive flows from occurring. - "Linear Construction Project" includes the construction of roads, bridges, conduits, substructures, pipelines, sewer lines, towers, poles, cables, wires, connectors, switching, regulating and transforming equipment and associated ancillary facilities in a long, narrow area. - "Minimize" to reduce and/or eliminate to the extent achievable using storm water controls that are technologically available and economically practicable and achievable in light of best industry practices. - "Municipal Separate Storm Sewer System" or "MS4" defined at 40 C.F.R.
+122.26(b)(8) as a conveyance or system of conveyances (including roads with drainage systems, municipal streets, catch basins, curbs, gutters, ditches, manmade channels, or storm drains): - 1.
+Owned and operated by a state, city, town, county, district, association, or other public body (created by or pursuant to State law) having jurisdiction over disposal of sewage, industrial wastes, storm water, or other wastes, including special districts under State law such as a sewer district, flood control district or drainage district, or similar entity, or a designated and approved management agency under section 208 of the CWA that discharges to waters of the State; - 2.
+Designed or used for collecting or conveying storm water; - 3.
+Which is not a combined sewer; and - 4.
+Which is not part of a Publicly Owned Treatment Works (POTW) as defined at 40 C.F.R.
+122.2. - "National Pollutant Discharge Elimination System" (NPDES) defined at 40 C.F.R.
+122.2 as the national program for issuing, modifying, revoking and reissuing, terminating, monitoring and enforcing Permits, and imposing and enforcing pretreatment requirements, under sections 307, 402, 318, and 405 of CWA.
+The term includes an 'approved program.' - "Native Topsoil" the uppermost layer of naturally occurring soil for a particular area, and is often rich in organic matter, biological activity, and nutrients.